As an Amazon Associate, I earn from qualifying purchases.

 - Add the diced strawberries into the pureed mixture.
 Transfer to the fridge.

-- Using a 1/3 measuring cup, add some of the hot milk/cream mixture to the egg yolks, and whisk while you combine.
+- Using a 1/3 measuring cup, add some of the hot milk/cream mixture to the egg yolks, whisking while you combine.
 Add another 1/3 cup – mix.
 Then a final 1/3 cup – mix.
 Whisk the egg mixture into the rest of the milk, and return the pan to the stove.

 - Cook on medium-low heat for 5 minutes, stirring often.
 Remove from heat, and pour the mixture into a heatproof bowl fitted with a sieve/fine mesh strainer.